brunoscopelliti/poker-holdem-engine/docs/gamestate.md

     True when the player was the last to bet a raise at the `river`

+* `activePlayers`

+  It's a shortcut to get only the active players from the `players` array.

+* `dealerButtonIndex`

+  It's a getter for the index of the player who has the dealer button, that is Symbol('has-dealer-button') equals true.

 * `initialDealerButtonIndex`

   It's the index of the first position in a game of the Dealer Button.